anuragshakti/Chatbot-Development-with-TensorFlow-Python-and-Deep-Learning/README.md

-# Chatbot-Development-with-TensorFlow-Python-and-Deep-Learning
+# ChatBot
-Developed a chatbot using TensorFlow, Python, and deep learning, integrating SQL for data management, and enhancing my skills in AI and NLP.
+ It is chatbot for solving students querying regarding University.
+It is made in python using pytourch and tkinter.